Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

-Fredric March is not a name the average person is likely to be overly familiar with.
-However, it was the name of one of the most well-respected and versatile actors of Hollywood’s studio era.
-Although Fredric March doesn’t enjoy the same name recognition as some of his peers, this may partly be due to his incredible ability to disappear into whatever role he played.
-With a career that spanned from the 1920s to the 1970s, March moved seamlessly from romantic leading man to older character actor without hesitation.
-Unlike most stars of the era, he avoided signing longterm contracts with the studios, allowing him to appear in a wide variety of films at various studios throughout his long career, getting cast purely by his own reputation.
+Fredric March is not a name the average person is likely to know.
+However, he was one of the most well-respected and versatile actors of Hollywood’s studio era.
+If March doesn’t enjoy the same name recognition as some of his peers, it might be because of his incredible ability to disappear into numerous roles.
+With a career that spanned from the 1920s to the 1970s, March moved seamlessly from romantic leading man to older character actor.
+And unlike most stars of the era, he avoided signing long-term contracts with the studios.
+This gave him the freedom to appear in a wide variety of films at various studios throughout his long career.

-Fredric March found equal success in Hollywood and on Broadway, splitting his time between the two for the majority of his career.
-He won two Tony awards for Lead Actor for his performances in the original Broadway productions of Eugene O’Neal’s A Long Day's Journey Into Night and Ruth Gordon’s Years Ago.
-He also racked up a grand total of five Oscar nominations for Best Actor throughout his long career, winning the coveted statue twice.
-To this very day, Fredric March remains the only actor to have ever won two Oscars and two Tonys (all in performance categories).
+Fredric March found equal success in Hollywood and on Broadway, splitting his time between the two for most of his career.
+He won his first Lead Actor Tony Award in 1947 for the play Years Ago, written by Ruth Gordon (Maude in Harold in Maude).
+He won his second Lead Actor Tony in 1957 for the original Broadway production of Eugene O'Neill's Long Day's Journey Into Night.
+He also racked up five Best Actor Oscar nominations in his career, winning the coveted statue twice: the first in 1932 (Dr. Jekyll and Mr. Hyde) and the second in 1947 (The Best Years of Our Lives).
+To this day, Fredric March remains the only actor to have won two Oscars and two Tonys (all in performance categories).
 So, if you have yet to see this great actor at work, you may want to keep reading.

-Keep in mind that I chose the order of these top 10 films by considering their importance in Fredric’s overall career, as well as the size/importance of his role in them.
+I chose the order of these top 10 films by considering their importance in Fredric’s overall career, as well as the size/importance of his role in them.
 I also took into account their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top 10).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Fredric March film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Fredric March Films